Stories to unite us

 For the teacher

-The Indigenous Resources section at Aussie Educator also has extensive links.
+The Indigenous Resources (now archived) section at Aussie Educator also has extensive links.
 Learn more about embedding Aboriginal knowledge and perspectives into classroom practice using the 8ways framework.
 Consider consulting with and involving your local Aboriginal community, perhaps inviting a storyteller into the classroom.
 If your school has one, approach your Aboriginal Education Officer for community contacts.
 Useful publications include Working With Aboriginal Communities: A guide to community consultation and protocols (.pdf 1.7 MB).